 We have created this Privacy and Data Protection Policy in order to demonstrate our firm and continuing commitment to the privacy of personal information provided by those visiting and interacting with this website.
 We hold the privacy of your personal information in the highest regard.
 The following discloses our information gathering and dissemination practices for this website.

-VETLocumotion, a Business Unit of Helmsman Collective (The Organization) recognizes the importance of protecting your privacy and data and our policy is designed to assist you in understanding how we collect, use and safeguard the personal information you provide to us and to assist you in making informed decisions when using our site.
+VETERINARYLocumotion, a Business Unit of VETERINARYmoda (The Organization), recognizes the importance of protecting your privacy and data and our policy is designed to assist you in understanding how we collect, use and safeguard the personal information you provide to us and to assist you in making informed decisions when using our site.
 This policy will be continuously assessed against new laws, new technologies, business practices and our customers’ needs.

 Data Controller and Contact: Martin Griffin

 Address: 304 S. Jones Blvd #7099, Las Vegas, NV 89107